 Does your child cry or get angry when they lose a game?
 Do you do everything you can to make sure your child wins?
 Some children become furious when they lose.
-They cry and shout and sometimes tip the game over.
+Does you’re angry child cry and shout and sometimes tip the game over.

 Why are some children bad losers?